varsha-2005/OS-EX.6-IMPLEMENTATION-OF-INTER-PROCESS-COMMUNICATION-USING-PIPE/README.md

 RESULT:

-thus we got the output for the above experiment.
+Thus we got the output for the above experiment.